ConnalATU/RyanairTest_Node/README.md

 ## Getting Started

-Clone the repository from GitHub/Bitbucket to your local machine.
+Clone the repository from GitHub to your local machine.

 ```sh
 git clone https://github.com/ConnalATU/RyanairTest_Node